silaswaxter/inkscape-figure-manager/README.md

 # About

+**This repository has been abandoned.** It was rewritten in lua in my [neovim plugin repository](github.com/silaswaxter/inkscape-figure-manager.nvim).

 Provide an "api" for managing Inkscape figures.
 Built for Neovim integration.

 Create, edit, and watch figures.
 Auto-exports figures when saved.
 This applies